 2. Anything by Roald Dahl — Charlie and the Chocolate Factory, James and the Giant Peach, The BFG, The Witches, Matilda and SO many more.
 These books are SO engaging and entertaining for young readers.

-4. Diary of a Wimpy Kid Books 1-12 — These are a pretty good first series for kids because there are a TON of cartoons sprinkled throughout.
+4. Diary of a Wimpy Kid Books 1-14 — These are a pretty good first series for kids because there are a TON of cartoons sprinkled throughout.
 Kids love the story and the characters, although parents be warned, there are some pretty silly things that happen and you will probably hear ALL about them.
-Book 12 is brand new!
+Book 13 comes out in November!

 5. Captain Underpants Collection — These are the silliest books.
 But they can be read over and over and over and still be outrageously hilarious.
 Pretty easy read and TONS of cartoons and jokes to keep even the most reluctant reader engaged.